Did you know?

 The Baton Rouge Clinic is uniquely poised to continue the fight against breast cancer.

-We are proud to have two surgeons that specialize in Breast Surgery: Everett J. Bonner, MD, FACS, and Mary Elizabeth Christian, MD, FACS, BCBA
+We are proud to have a surgeon that specializes in Breast Surgery: Everett J. Bonner, MD, FACS.

 Breast-sparing surgical excisions of breast cancer which could avoid radical mastectomy (when clinically appropriate)

 Hidden Scar and advanced approach to breast cancer surgery

 Top five benefits of 3D mammography:

 - More accurate detection: By minimizing the impact of overlapping breast tissue, 3D mammography can make a tumor easier to see.
 Reviewing multiple images can potentially help doctors find more cancers than with 2D images alone.